kandersolar/pvlib-python/paper/2023/paper.md

 # Functionality additions from v0.6.0 to v0.9.5

-Substantial new functionality has been added in the roughly five years since the 2018 JOSS publication.
+To meet new needs of the PV industry, substantial new functionality has been added in the roughly five years since the 2018 JOSS publication.

 First, several dozen new models have been implemented, expanding the package's capability in both existing and new modeling areas and prompting the creation of several new modules within pvlib python.
-Notable additions include models for rear-side irradiance for bifacial PV systems, models for loss mechanisms like soiling and snow coverage, and methods of fitting PV performance models to measurements.
+Notable additions include models for loss mechanisms like soiling and snow coverage, and methods of fitting PV performance models to measurements.
+Also, to meet the demand for modeling bifacial PV which has become a mainstream in recent years, new models have been added to pvlib to model rear-side irradiance.
 \autoref{fig:functions-comparison} summarizes the number of models per module for pvlib python versions 0.6.0 and 0.9.5.

 ![Comparison of public function counts by pvlib module for v0.6.0 and v0.9.5.
 Some modules are smaller in v0.9.5 due to moving functions to new modules (e.g. moving functions from `pvsystem` to `iam`, and from `tmy` to `iotools`).\label{fig:functions-comparison}](functions_06_010.png)

-Second, in addition to the new function-level model implementations, the package's high-level classes have also been expanded to be able to simulate more complex system designs, including systems with different mounting or electrical parameters between subsystems and systems that require custom orientation/steering models.
+Second, in addition to the new function-level model implementations, the package's high-level classes have also been expanded to handle the complexity of emerging system designs, including systems with different mounting or electrical parameters between subsystems and systems that require custom orientation/steering models.

 Third, the creation of `pvlib.iotools`, a sub-package for fetching and parsing datasets relevant to PV modeling.
-These functions provide a uniform interface for reading data files in various formats and from various sources.
-Additionally, they offer conveniences like optionally standardizing the dataset labels and units to pvlib conventions.
+These functions provide a standardized interface for reading data files in various complex data formats, offering conveniences like optionally standardizing the dataset labels and units to pvlib conventions.
 As of version 0.9.5, `pvlib.iotools` contains functions to download data from half a dozen weather dataset providers, plus file reading/parsing functions for twice that number of solar resource file formats.

-These additions are discussed in more detail in [@pvpmc_2023_update] and [@pvpmc_2022_update].
+These additions are discussed in more detail in [@pvpmc_2023_update] and [@pvpmc2022_pvlib_update].
 Complete descriptions of the changes in each release can be found in the project's documentation.

 # Community

+TODO: merged PRs by version

 pvlib python's codebase contains contributions from over 100 people, spanning industry, academia, and government research institutions.